 The region below its real body should also have a small or no shadow.

-What does a shooting star tell you?
+What does shooting stars mean?

 A shooting star tells you that a financial asset jumped sharply when the market or the candle opened.
 It then stabilized close to the upper side of the candle and then moved to the next candle.